server-os/server-image/src/vm/man/vmadmd.8.md

 ## DESCRIPTION

-    The vmadmd daemon is designed to run in a SmartOS global zone and support vmadm(8) by performing some actions which require maintaining open connections or waiting for state change events that cannot be handle in a single run of vmadm(8).
+    The vmadmd daemon is designed to run in a ServerOS global zone and support vmadm(8) by performing some actions which require maintaining open connections or waiting for state change events that cannot be handle in a single run of vmadm(8).